lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ### Annual Natives

-This year we are selling some annual natives in 6-cell trays for $14.
-We hope this will give you better value and allow you to put in a few more plants!

-- [Sweet everlasting (Pseudognaphalium obtusifolium)](/info-sheets/pseudognaphalium-obtusifolium/) - these are supposedly annuals, but overwintered in pint pots regardless!
-(I suspect because they had not flowered yet when winter came).
-I am offering these at $4/pint.
-Only 1 left!
-- [Pale corydalis (Corydalis sempervirens)](/info-sheets/corydalis-sempervirens/) - only available as plugs (4 of them) at $3 each, or $10 for all 4.
-These are strays that self-seeded last year and grew up in other pots!
-(I guess this is proof that they will self-sow and return more than once!)
 - American hog-peanut (Amphicarpaea bracteata) - two 1-quart pots available for $10 each
-- Jewelweed (Impatiens capensis) - two 1-quart pots available for $10 each
+- [Jewelweed (Impatiens capensis)](/info-sheets/impatiens-capensis/) - two 1-quart pots available for $10 each

 ### Annual Native Hemiparasites

 This year we are offering **slender false-foxglove (Agalinis tenuifolia)**, a self-sowing annual, in a pint pot with one of three native perennial grasses.

-Why is grown like this??
+Why is grown like this?
 Well, as I outline in the [deep dive on the species](/posts/native-plants/agalinis-tenuifolia/), slender false-foxglove is a **hemiparasitic** plant.
 While it can and does photosynthesize, it thrives best if it can gently steal nutrients from various graminoids (grasses, sedges, and rushes).
 While this is theoretically detrimental to the grass, in my experience it doesn't harm it in a significant way.

 We are charging **perennial** prices for this ($8 for a pint), because after the false-foxglove flowers die back, hey, you'll still have a lovely perennial grass.
 And if the Agalinis self-sows -- as it is likely to do -- it will have a host next year!